Beginning of Miniature Painting

 I started miniature painting in 1996 and loved every second.
 Self-taught, I would show up at the game shop every week just to show off my work.
 I couldn’t get enough.
 Sometimes I would get up at 3am just to catch a few hours of painting before going to work.

 In 2003 I started miniature painting for hire, working around my other job as a teacher.
 Right around this time my father passed away.
 He urged me to pursue my dreams and without delay.
 And so I did.

 In 2004 Blue Table Painting was born.
 In the following nine years we moved through a succession of studios and built up to now twenty dedicated workers.
-We have completed over six thousand projects.
+We have completed over seven thousand projects.

 Blue Table Painting is the most prolific and notable painting studio in the world.
 We have blazed a trail in a previously untamed industry.